milvus-io/milvus/docs/design_docs/proxy.md

 - createDMLStream and getDMLStream

-  createDMLStream creates the dml message stream of collection;
+  createDMLStream creates the dml message stream of a collection;

-  getDMLStream returns the dml message stream of collection;
+  getDMLStream returns the dml message stream of a collection;

   Proxy uses these dml message stream to write dml data, such as insert request.

 - createDQLStream and getDQLStream

-  createDQLStream creates the dql message stream of collection;
+  createDQLStream creates the dql message stream of a collection;

-  getDQLStream returns the dql message stream of collection;
+  getDQLStream returns the dql message stream of a collection;

   Proxy uses these dql message stream to send search requests.